NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 <div style="text-align:center"><img src="doc/ellipse.jpg" alt="XY to Line"></div>

-Select the points vector layer and an output layer name or use the default name.
+Select a points vector layer and an output layer name or use the default name.
 Then select the specific ellipse parameters.
 The semi-major axis of the ellipse runs along the orientation axis.
 The orientation the axis is measured in degrees in a clockwise direction from the north line.
 Units of measure for semi-major, and semi-minor lengths are defined by ***Axis units of measure***.

 If a field in the layer represents the semi-major axis, semi-minor axis, or orientation of axis, then the field can be selected and the data from the layer will be used, otherwise the default values will be used.

 ### Line of Bearing

 **Bearing** is the angle measured in degrees, in a clockwise direction from the north line.
 A **line of bearing** is the line drawn from a starting point in the direction of the **bearing** for the selected distance.
 The line of bearing uses geodesic math to find the shortest path and is accurate along the Earth's surface.

+### Pie Wedge

+The pie wedge focal point starts at the point layer's geometry extending out to the specified radius.
+It starts at the **Starting bearing** going in a clockwise direction to the **Ending bearing**.
+The pie wedge can either be defined from the point vector layer data fields or from the **Default** parameters.

 ### Polygon